On classic $n$-universal quadratic forms over dyadic local fields: Introduction

-It is natural to ask the classification problems of $ n $-universal quadratic forms (or quadratic lattices) over the ring of integers of a number field.
-In positive definite cases, although the results in \cite{hsia_positive_1978} indicate that universal integral quadratic forms always exist in a totally real number field, not all number fields admit an $ n $-universal quadratic form when its rank is given (see \cite{chan_ternary-1996,sasaki_2universal_2006,sasaki_quaternary_2009,kala_2021} for recent development).
-In indefinite cases, Hu, Xu, Zhang, and the author \cite{xu_indefinite_2020,hhx_indefinite_2021} determined all number fields which admit a locally $ n $-universal (i.e. $ n $-universal at each place) integral/classic integral quadratic lattice not to be globally $ n $-universal (in the sense of \cite{hhx_indefinite_2021}) for $ n\ge 1$, which partly answers similar questions.
-Classifying $ n $-universal lattices in local fields plays an important role in such global determination.
-The classification for $ n $-universal integral lattices over non-dyadic local fields has been completed in \cite{xu_indefinite_2020,hhx_indefinite_2021} in terms of Jordan splittings.
-Due to complicated structures of Jordan splittings in general dyadic fields, Beli \cite{beli_universal_2020} completely classified $ 1 $-universal integral lattices by his theory of BONGs (Bases Of Norm Generators) developed in \cite{beli_integral_2003,beli_representations_2006,beli_Anew_2010}, which was recently extended to $ n\ge 2$ by Hu and the author \cite{HeHu2} (also see \cite{xu_indefinite_2020,hhx_indefinite_2021,earnes_local_2021,HeHu1} for partial results obtained by classical theory).
-One may be only interested in representations of classic integral lattices and ask the classification for $ n $-universal classic integral lattices in local fields, especially in dyadic fields because an integral lattice in non-dyadic fields must be classic integral.
-The case $ n=1 $ can be solved by Beli's results without any barrier (see Theorem \ref{thm:classical1-universaldyadic}), but it is hard to derive general cases from the reuslts in \cite{HeHu2} since the notion of $ n $-universality does not coincide for integral lattices and classic integral lattices when $ n\ge 2$.
+The determination problem of classic $n$-universal quadratic forms over $\mathbb{Z}$ has been widely studied (cf. \cite{conway_15-theorem-2000,kim_finiteness_2005,kim_2universal_1999,kim_2universal_1997,ko_on_1937}), since Mordell \cite{mordell_waring_1930} introduced new Waring's problems.
+Classifying $ n $-universal lattices in local fields plays an important role in the global field situation.
+The characterization for classic $ n $-universal lattices over non-dyadic local fields has been completed in \cite{hhx_indefinite_2021,xu_indefinite_2020} in terms of Jordan splittings.
+Over general dyadic fields, Beli \cite{beli_universal_2020} completely classified $ 1 $-universal integral lattices by his theory of BONGs (Bases Of Norm Generators) developed in \cite{beli_integral_2003,beli_representations_2006,beli_Anew_2010}, which was recently extended to $ n\ge 2$ by Hu and the author \cite{HeHu2} (also see \cite{earnes_local_2021,HeHu1,hhx_indefinite_2021,xu_indefinite_2020} for partial results obtained by classical theory).
+One may be only interested in representations of classic integral lattices.
+Thus it is natural to ask the necessary and sufficient conditions for classic $ n $-universal lattices in local fields, especially in dyadic fields, because any integral lattice in a non-dyadic local field must be classic integral.
+The case $ n=1 $ can be solved by Beli's results in \cite{beli_universal_2020} without any barrier, but it is hard to derive general cases from \cite{HeHu2} since the notion of $ n $-universality does not coincide for integral lattices and classic integral lattices when $ n\ge 2$.